Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211029/index.md

   params:
     byline: "Nomination as representative for the Funded Proposer Cohort"
 ---
-Hello fellow Coordinators – I am putting myself forward for nomination as rep for Catalyst Circle Version 2 and I would appreciate any support.
+Hello fellow Coordinators – I am putting myself forward for nomination as as representative for the Funded Proposer Cohort for Catalyst Circle Version 2 and humbly would appreciate any support.
 I have posted full details here.
 All the Best.
 S

 I am putting myself, Stephen Whitenstall, forward for nomination as representative for the Funded Proposer Cohort (also known as Catalyst Coordinators) for the next Catalyst Circle Version 2.

 My Fund 5 proposal Quality Assurance DAO sought to assess the pathway of a funded cohort and reporting requirements.
 And I have been working with IOG and several Community groups including Catalyst Swarm, Eastern Town Hall and SecretDecks to prepare for Fund 6 auditability.

 As a Circle representative for the Funded Proposer Cohort, I would:
 1)	Seek the views of Coordinators on Telegram, Discord and at the Biweekly meetings
 2)	Pursue improvements to the reporting of funded proposals collaborating with different Circle representatives to implement a consistent auditability platform.
+3)
 Thank you for your support

 S
 ## Experience